Newsletter: Read the latest issue

 in the Compliance Training section to determine what training is needed.

 The KCU Institutional Review Board may review protocols of external organizations, provided it has adequate expertise, subject to the following fee schedule:

-The KCU Institutional Review Board reviews external studies in accordance with KCUMB’s policies, procedures, and standard operating procedures, unless negotiated otherwise.
+The KCU Institutional Review Board reviews external studies in accordance with KCU’s policies, procedures, and standard operating procedures, unless negotiated otherwise.

 When do I need to complete an application?Complete the necessary applications if your research involves: